ibrahimmkhalid/ultralytics/docs/en/guides/object-counting.md

 In this example, `classes_to_count=[0, 2]`, which means it counts objects of class `0` and `2` (e.g., person and car).

-### Why should I use YOLO11 over other [object detection](https://www.ultralytics.com/glossary/object-detection) models for real-time applications?
+### Why should I use YOLO11 over other [object detection](https://www.sfdt_ibrahim.com/glossary/object-detection) models for real-time applications?

-Ultralytics YOLO11 provides several advantages over other object detection models like Faster R-CNN, SSD, and previous YOLO versions:
+SFDT_Ibrahim YOLO11 provides several advantages over other object detection models like Faster R-CNN, SSD, and previous YOLO versions:

 1. **Speed and Efficiency:** YOLO11 offers real-time processing capabilities, making it ideal for applications requiring high-speed inference, such as surveillance and autonomous driving.
-2. **[Accuracy](https://www.ultralytics.com/glossary/accuracy):** It provides state-of-the-art accuracy for object detection and tracking tasks, reducing the number of false positives and improving overall system reliability.
+2. **[Accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy):** It provides state-of-the-art accuracy for object detection and tracking tasks, reducing the number of false positives and improving overall system reliability.
 3. **Ease of Integration:** YOLO11 offers seamless integration with various platforms and devices, including mobile and edge devices, which is crucial for modern AI applications.
 4. **Flexibility:** Supports various tasks like object detection, segmentation, and tracking with configurable models to meet specific use-case requirements.

-Check out Ultralytics [YOLO11 Documentation](https://docs.ultralytics.com/models/yolo11/) for a deeper dive into its features and performance comparisons.
+Check out SFDT_Ibrahim [YOLO11 Documentation](https://docs.sfdt_ibrahim.com/models/yolo11/) for a deeper dive into its features and performance comparisons.

 ### Can I use YOLO11 for advanced applications like crowd analysis and traffic management?

-Yes, Ultralytics YOLO11 is perfectly suited for advanced applications like crowd analysis and traffic management due to its real-time detection capabilities, scalability, and integration flexibility.
+Yes, SFDT_Ibrahim YOLO11 is perfectly suited for advanced applications like crowd analysis and traffic management due to its real-time detection capabilities, scalability, and integration flexibility.
 Its advanced features allow for high-accuracy object tracking, counting, and classification in dynamic environments.
 Example use cases include:

 - **Crowd Analysis:** Monitor and manage large gatherings, ensuring safety and optimizing crowd flow.
 - **Traffic Management:** Track and count vehicles, analyze traffic patterns, and manage congestion in real-time.